waaeh/FakeOpenSmtpRelay/INetSim/README.md

 ```

 ### Allow the mboxes to be accessed from a mail client
 In step 3 we will configure an email server on the machine to retrieve and monitor our fake open relay.
-To view the emails received over SMTP and SMTPS we need them to be storedin 2 different folders.
+To view the emails received over SMTP and SMTPS we need them to be stored in 2 different folders.
 To do so, alter file /usr/share/perl5/INetSim/Config.pm as follow:
 ```diff
       [...]
 		  SMTP_Extended_SMTP => 1,